KvanttoriOy/ghwh/README.md

 }
 ```

-## Run using `npx`
+## Development

-The absolute quickest way to run gook-server is by running `npx gook-server` in a folder.
-This way you don't need to install the dependencies and compile the server before launch.
-You can still configure the server by creating a `gook.config.json` file in the folder where you run `npx gook-server`, same as in the [Configuration](#configuration) section.
+First install the dependencies and build the server:

+- `npm i`

+And to start the server in dev mode, simply run `npm run dev`.

+To build a production version, simply run `npm run build`.
+This will create a `dist` folder with the built server inside, which can be run with `npm start`